Get to know Slovenian wine - White grape varieties

 Dveri-Pax produces a good quality version in oak barrels.

-Due to its acidity, Furmint is a popular variety for sparkling wines as well.
+Due to its acidity, Furmint is a popular variety for producing sparkling wines as well.

 Štajerska Slovenia had some success producing wine from dried grapes, and those wines could be considered in the world-class category of sweet wines.